-Adsorption on the interface sites results in the lowest frequencies, as expected for CO adsorption on bridge or 3-fold hollow sites.
+Adsorption on the interface sites results in the lowest frequencies, as expected for CO adsorption on bridge or threefold hollow sites.
 For adsorption on the interface (i) site, the vibrational frequency is lower than expected for adsorption on bridge sites (see Table S6), which may be related to the additional interaction with the 2Zr surface ion.
-Here we find a small increase of the C-O frequency when moving the O-vacancy away from the adsorption site, from the first to the second and then to the third row (There is no stable CO adsorption on this site in the absence of an O-vacancy).
+Here we find a small increase of the C-O frequency when moving the O-vacancy away from the adsorption site, from the 1st to the 2nd and then to the 3rd row.
+(There is no stable CO adsorption on this site in the absence of an O-vacancy).
 The small upshift of about 57 cm-1 fits well to the subtle decrease in CO adsorption energy (see Figure 10b).
 Both trends are related to the decreasing electron charge transfer (see Figure 10a) to the adsorption site upon O-vacancy formation with increasing distance of the vacancy from the adsorption site.

-The lowest vibrational frequencies and the most significant changes of the C-O vibrational frequency with increasing distance between the adsorption site and the O-vacancy position are observed for adsorption on the interface (ii) site.
+The lowest vibrational frequencies and the most significant changes of the C-O vibrational frequency with increasing distance between adsorption site and O-vacancy position are observed for adsorption on the interface (ii) site.
 The very low frequencies must be due to the additional interaction of the adsorbed CO molecule with the 1Zr surface ion.
-The zigzag behavior of the C-O frequency seems to follow the trend in the charge on the Ru adsorption site, which varies from -0.24 via -0.48 e and -0.28 to finally -0.44 e (Figure 10c).
+The zig-zag behavior of the C-O frequency seems to follow the trend in the charge on the Ru adsorption site, which varies from -0.24 e via -0.48 e and -0,28 e to finally -0.44 e (Figure 10c).
 This is different for the CO adsorption energy, which shows a very small steady increase (Figure 10b).
-The discrepancy between the trends for CO adsorption energy and C-O frequency is most likely due to the additional interaction of the CO with the 1Zr ion.
+The discrepancy between the trends for CO adsorption energy and C-O frequency is most likely due to the additional interaction of the CO with the 1Zr ion

-Changing to modifications in the CO vibrational properties upon formation of O-vacancies in a growing O-vacancy cluster underneath the Ru nanorod, we find no significant differences to the effect induced by individual O-vacancies for CO adsorption on the top-layer and middle-layer sites, consistent with the generally weak effects of the O-vacancies on CO adsorbed on these sites (Figure 17, right panel).
-Note that in this case, neighboring O-vacancy cluster (O-vacancies at position 1i, 2i, 3i, 4i, 5i).
-For adsorption on the middle layer site, the presence of an O-vacancy on the 1i site (1 V_O system), which is present also in the larger clusters, is sufficient to induce the upshift of the vibrational frequency, and this does not change anymore for larger O-vacancy islands.
+Changing to modifications in the CO vibrational properties upon formation of O-vacancies in a growing O-vacancy cluster underneath the Ru nanorod we find no significant differences to the effect induced by individual O-vacancies for CO adsorption on the top layer and middle layer sites, consistent with the generally weak effects of the O-vacancies on CO adsorbed on these sites (Figure 17, right panel).Note that in this case neighbored O-vacancies had to be considered to simulate a growing O-vacancy cluster (O-vacancies at position 1i, 2i 3i, 4i, 5i).
+For adsorption on the middle layer site, the presence of an O-vacancy on the 1i site (1Vo system), which is present also in the larger clusters, is sufficient to induce the up-shift of the vibrational frequency, and this does not change any more for larger O-vacancy islands.